codingnninja/koras/docs/documentations/get-started.md

 # Getting Started with Koras.jsx

-Koras.jsx is a no-build JSX library that works in clients and servers without a virtual DOM or tagged templates.
+Koras.jsx is a no-build JSX-like library that works in clients and servers without a virtual DOM or tagged templates.
 It is simply the only kind of `JSX` that achieves the true aim of the web component without the known flaws.

 It introduces an intuitive state management system that makes `JSX-like` workflow works everywhere, in clients and servers by using Lazy Recursion (Discovered by the creator of koras).